 Measuring Radiation

+Depending on the radionuclide (a type of atom with excess nuclear energy), a small amount of radioactive material may give off a lot of radiation.
 On the other hand, a large amount of radioactive material may give off a small amount of radiation.

-Measuring the Amount of Radioactivity
+Measuring the amount of radioactivity

 We measure the amount of radioactivity by finding out how many radioactive atoms decay every second.
 These atoms may be giving off alpha particles, beta particles, and/or gamma rays.

-The amount of radioactivity is reported in Becquerel (Bq), which is the international unit, or the Curie (Ci), which is the unit used in the United States.
+The amount of radioactivity is reported in becquerel (Bq), which is the international unit, or the curie (Ci), which is the unit used in the United States.
+Geiger counters are commonly used to measure the amount of radioactivity, but there are other types of detectors that may be used.

-Ambient radiation levels are reported in Gray per hour (Gy/h) or Sievert per hour (Sv/h), which are the international units.
-In the United States, we use Roentgen per hour (R/h) or rem per hour (rem/h).
+Ambient radiation levels are reported in gray per hour (Gy/h) or sievert per hour (Sv/h), which are the international units.
+In the United States, we use roentgen per hour (R/h) or rem per hour (rem/h).

 Instruments called pressurized ionization chambers are best suited for measuring ambient radiation levels.